yx-lu/yx-lu.github.io/_pages/about.md

   - /about.html
 ---

 I am a third-year PhD student at the School of Computer Science in Peking University (2022-).
 I am advised by [Prof. Yuqing Kong](https://cfcs.pku.edu.cn/yuqkong/) and my research interests are Information Elicitation, Blockchain and other subareas in Computational Economics.
+I am currently visiting Northwestern University in 2025 as a pre-doctoral research fellow, under the supervision of Prof. Jason Hartline.

 ## News